ngserro/earthwall/README.md

 0 */2 * * * PATH_TO_SCRIPT/earthwall.sh
 ```
 This is an example for changing the wallpaper every 2 hours.
 Change PATH_TO_SCRIPT accordingly.

+# Dependencies

+Usually works out of the box, but may require wget in some OSX installations which does not install it by default.